codurance/site/src/_posts/2019-04-08-an-intro-about-docker.md

 CMD ["java", "-jar", "realworldkata-1.0-SNAPSHOT-all.jar"]
 ```

-And to build the container passing the argument
+And to build the container passing the argument:

 ```shell
 # docker build . --build-arg ARG=<value>
 $ docker build . -t realworld:ports --build-arg PORT=4332
 ```

-To check if the container is running with the right port you can see in the exposed ports with `docker ps`
+To check if the container is running with the right port, you can see the exposed ports with `docker ps`

 ```
 $ docker run -it realworld:args /bin/sh